bsetmet/VBA-Excel-Seasonality-Forcasting/README.md

 ### Limitations

-Note: the excel limitations that consern this tool are as follows:
+The excel limitations that consern this tool are as follows:
-"Cover" sheet Cells C2, F2, F5,  and F7 are static (Can't be moved)
+* "Cover" sheet Cells C2, F2, F5,  and F7 are static (Can't be moved)
-"Data" Sheet must start with three uniqe values, "Category, Date, Values" (the fourth Column is created at runtime) "Historical Periods" is the number of periods to display on the chart, all data will be used to calculate the forecast line "Dataset Has Values of '0' " is set to False by default if your data set has 0's then is must also have a value for every category on each date entry (or you will need to make your 0's  = 1x10^-20)
+* "Data" Sheet must start with three uniqe values, "Category, Date, Values" (the fourth Column is created at runtime)
+* "Historical Periods" is the number of periods to display on the chart, all data will be used to calculate the forecast line
+* "Dataset Has Values of '0' " is set to False by default if your data set has 0's then is must also have a value for every category on each date entry (or you will need to make your 0's  = 1x10^-20)
-All week Calculations and groupings conform to ISO 8601 i.e. a year has 53 weeks every 5.6338 years (starting in 2004) The number of Categories can not exceed 126 The number of Rows can not exceed 1048575
+* All week Calculations and groupings conform to ISO 8601 i.e. a year has 53 weeks every 5.6338 years (starting in 2004)
+* The number of Categories can not exceed 126 The number of Rows can not exceed 1048575